beardedfoo/scrappy-serverless/README.md

 # scrappy-serverless
-A basic FaaS, build for educational purposes.
+A basic FaaS, built for educational purposes.